Iran hopeful Geneva talks can lead to 'nuclear roadmap'

 However, in a hint that Washington may be devoting greater thought to how it might relax sanctions, its Geneva delegation will include one of the U.S. government's leading sanctions experts, U.S. Undersecretary of State Wendy Sherman.

-Iran also wants the six powers - the United States, Russia, China, Britain, France and Germany - to recognize what it regards as its sovereign "right" to enrich uranium.
+Iran also wants the six powers - the United States, Russia, China, Britain, France and Germany - to recognise what it regards as its sovereign "right" to enrich uranium.

 "We continue to believe that while there is a significant chance of a deal by the end of the second quarter of 2014, an agreement on balance remains improbable," Middle East analyst Cliff Kupchan of risk consultancy Eurasia group said.